4paradigm/OpenMLDB/docs/en/maintain/openmldb_ops.md

 	- recoverdata: recover data if OpenMLDB is unavailable
 	- scaleout: rebalance partitions if new endpoint added
 	- scalein: migrate partitions from specified endpoints to others
 - --endpoints: specified the endpoints to migrate out.
-If there are two or more endoints, use `,` as delimiter
+If there are two or more endoints, use `,` as delimiter.
+It will execute failed if the leftover tablet number less than replica number of tables

 **Note**:
 - python >= 3.6